tpwres/teczki-polskiego-wrestlingu/content/a/polish-wrestling-chants.md

 <!-- more -->

-Translations and explanations are provided, but no attempt at transliteration was made.
+Translations, explanations and pronunciations are provided.

 ## General expletives